StemVibrations/STEM/docs/loads.rst

 In STEM, it is possible to define time-dependent loads using the Tables.

-A Table is a class that allows you to define a function of time (or any other parameter) by specifying a list of x and y values.
+A Table is a class that allows you to define a function of time (or any other parameter) by specifying a list of times and values.

 .. code-block:: python